esatterwhite/node-seeli/README.md

 cli.run();
 ```

-now you will have a fully functional world command with help and an interactive walk through
+now you will have a fully functional `hello world` command with help and an interactive walk through

 ```
 node ./cli help world